jjvanzon/Circular-Language-Spec/broader-view/extensibility/aspects-as-external-modules.md

 ### Brainstorm

 In experiment 0.9 every aspect (for instance Copy-Paste, Default Values and Enums) used to have its own part of the code generator.
-In a generic version of Encircle, this would translate to every aspect being its own generic part of the engine.
-It is indeed easier to program the aspects as part of an engine, rather than part of a code generator, but it gets even easier.
-The aspects are no longer part of the engine either.
-They are become external modules, written in a custom text code, that can be loaded by the engine and run inside it.
+In a generic version of Encircle, this might translate to every aspect being its own generic part of the engine.
+It is perhaps easier to program the aspects as part of an engine, rather than part of a code generator, but something might make it even more handy.
+The aspects might no longer be part of the engine either.
+They might become external modules, written in perhaps custom code, that might be loaded by the engine and run inside of it.

 #### Generic, Not Generated